Akshatyadav0001/CirclePe--Assignment/README.md

+I Have created a zip file for this project by the name CIRCLE PE Assignment.zip:-
+1) Download the zip File and you can seee all the Contents of my project.
+2) After downloading this zip file copy all contents to new folder.
+3) Open that folder in VSCode.
+4) Go to the new terminal and start npm build.
+5) cd my-app
+npm start

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.